silverweed/tiers/README.md

 I was looking for a decent app that would allow me to do that offline without uploading my images to a server or requiring an account, but I couldn't find any, so I made one myself.

-It's still quite rough and is missing some key features (like saving/exporting the tierlist), but that'll arrive sooner or later.
+You can play with the latest version at [silverweed.github.io/tiers](https://silverweed.github.io/tiers).

-Meanwhile you can play with the latest version at [silverweed.github.io/tiers](https://silverweed.github.io/tiers).
+If you'd like to suggest any feature, feel free to open an issue or a PR.